COMP2005-L/comp2005-l/README.md

 ## Running Tests

 To run the tests, navigate to the folder where the package was installed (such that the `app.db` file is a direct child of the current directory), and run `python -m unittest discover`

+## Test data for User

+For testing purposes, there's test data in the database for better functionality of the prototype.
+A username and password is provided.
+The username is "admin" and password is "password".
+To test registration, click on "Click here to register!"